Dallas-Fort Worth vs Houston

 Dallas-Fort Worth

-47 (car-dependent; Walk Score city proper est.)Data researched via AI at time of comparison generation.
+48 (car-dependent; city-core neighborhoods score higher)Data researched via AI at time of comparison generation.
 Figures are estimates — verify with official sources before making financial decisions.

 AI Analysis: Dallas-Fort Worth vs Houston